avanzosc/odoo-addons/sale_mrp_link/README.rst

 * This module adds a field to create a manufacturing order from sale order line.

-* If the sale order line has a manufacturing order assigned, when the sale order is confirmed this doesn't create a procurement order.
+* If the sale order line has a manufacturing order assigned, when the sale order is confirmed there won't be created a procurement order.

 Credits